ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 	reactionLibraries = [('Glarborg/C3',False)],

+The keyword False/True permits user to append all unused reactions (= kept in the edge) from this library to the chemkin file.
+True means those reactions will be appended.

 The reaction libraries are stored in :file:`$RMG-database/input/kinetics/libraries/` and the `Location:` should be specified relative to this path.